Azure-Samples/azure-search-openai-demo/docs/localdev.md

-# Local development of Chat App
+# RAG chat: Local development of chat app

 You can only run locally **after** having successfully run the `azd up` command.
 If you haven't yet, follow the steps in [Azure deployment](../README.md#azure-deployment) above.